 Additionally, you can use the buyers’ Home Screen as a place for promoting products if that’s your monetization form.

 This feature is really important for an online store since most of the time customers either have a clear request or know approximately what they want on a marketplace app.

 However, this feature may and most likely will vary depending on the type of marketplace you want to build.
 Thus, we’ve created lists for both goods and services marketplaces.

 Filtering for services marketplaces (image by Dario)

 So, for selling goods you might add filters by:

 For services, you might want to add filters by:

 However, we'd like to once again emphasize that depending on the products or services on your marketplace, these filters can be different.

 Sometimes, you may need to add a whole lot of different filters to narrow down the search request as much as possible.

 Let’s take any clothes marketplace as an example where the range of items is wide.
-The filters can be by category, price, brand, size, fabric, color, the purpose of use (business clothes, casual, for the beach, etc.), and so on.
+The filters can be by category, price, brand, size, fabric, color, the purpose of use (business clothes, casual, beach, etc.), and so on.